Inequalities, Identities, and Justice

 Protests against racism and structural inequality crescendoed in the United States and more than 60 countries around the world in 2020.
 At the Einaudi Center, researchers with regional specialties spanning the globe joined this world call for justice and accountability, launching Einaudi's racial justice global research priority.

-Advocating for Equality and Justice
+Advocacy for Equality and Justice

 Systemic and overlapping inequalities create barriers to achieving social justice on a global scale.
 Einaudi’s programs and faculty are working together to identify opportunities for transformative change: new and practical ways to understand, communicate, and act to reduce existing inequalities and build a future with equal justice and opportunities.
 Our research is part of Cornell’s commitment to public engagement and community action.